Providers/agencies who do NOT have a facility code:

 A list of Nurse Aide Training Schools is available.
 There is no list of nursing home providers who are approved to train, readily available.
 To find out if a particular nursing home provider is approved to train, please call the nursing home to ask if they are currently approved to train.

-RN and LPN students who have completed sufficient course content may be eligible to test for certification, if the application and required documentation is submitted within 3 years of taking the nursing course.
+RN and LPN students who have completed sufficient course content may be eligible to test for certification, if the application and required documentation is submitted within 3 years of taking relevant nursing courses.

 RN's and LPN(LVN)'s who trained in other countries will be required to test in order to be certified to the Registry.